Yuki69Okita/MyPythonJorney/README.md

     - Import something from the module without everything in it
   - Some math func/methods
   - If statement
-    - if
+    - What is an if statement
     - elif
     - else
-    - Short version
+    - Short versions
     - Nested ifs
     - pass
 --------------------------
 - Lesson 7:
   - while loop
-    - What is while loop
+    - What is a while loop
     - break
     - continue
     - else
   - for loop
-    - What is for loop
+    - What is a for loop
     - break
     - continue
     - else